 - There is no filing deadline.
 Applications are accepted throughout the year.

 - SCA cannot provide mentoring on preparing materials but will refer the candidate to sources on the website where the information can be found.

 - All applications are reviewed in the order they are received and deemed complete.

 - Candidates can expect email notification when an application has been received.
 Further, candidates will be notified of their application status as it moves through the process.

 - Candidates whose documentations are rejected will receive brief feedback on the areas found deficient.
 There will be an opportunity for the candidate to re-submit.

 - Once an application is complete and documentation accepted, the candidate will receive instructions on proceeding to the next phase.
 Next, the candidate must: a) successfully pass the Standardized Clinical Knowledge Test and b) successfully pass the Standardized Patient Exam through a Simulated Patient Encounter (in no particular order).
 Both the test and the exam must be successfully completed within 6 months from this point.
 Failure to complete both will end the certification process.

-- Once the candidate receives the link to the test, the candidate will have six (6) months to take the test.
+- Regarding the test: once the candidate receives the link to the test, the candidate will have six (6) months to take the test.
 If the candidate does not achieve a passing grade on the test, he or she will be allowed to re-take the test again at no additional cost.
 If the candidates still does not pass the test, he or she may retake the test again but there will be a $75 fee for each re-take.
-All re-take attempts must occur within 6 months of the first time the candidate attempted to pass the test.
-If a candidate does not successfully pass the test within the 6-month time-frame, the application process will end.
+All re-take attempts must occur within the 6-month time-frame.
+If the candidate does not successfully pass the test within this 6-month time-frame, the application process will end.

 Rejection of application files is not appealable except on the grounds that the review did not take into account or misinterpreted significant facts in the application.
 The appeal should state clearly the facts that the candidate feels were not taken into account or misinterpreted.
-Verbatim or standardized patient scores and test scores are not appealable.
+Standardized patient scores are not appealable.